composewell/streamly/MAINTAINING.md

     * Make sure CI configs include last three major releases of GHC in CI testing.
     * Update `tested-with` field
     * Make sure all dependency bounds can use latest versions
+    * Make sure any additional files are added to `extra-source-files` in cabal file

 * _Update changelog & Version_: